 The criteria for meeting graduation requirements include both the accumulation of credits as stipulated by the university, and the student's growth and progress in the program.
 Evaluations are based on the following: class attendance, working up to capacity, artistic and technical growth, the successful and timely completion of assignments, and professional attitude.
-Evaluations are given twice a year at midterm in all major courses.
+Written evaluations are given twice a year at midterm in all major courses.
+Copies of the evaluations are kept in each student's file in the Dance Office.
+In addition, students in the BFA program meet individually with the faculty at the end of their second and fourth terms in the program for evaluations related to retention in the professional program.
+Faculty may require additional meetings with students having difficulty in the program or at the university.